ericqu/iban_validation/iban_validation_polars/README.md

 # iban_validation_polars
-A package to facilitate validation of IBANs and selecting Bank_id and Branch_id as a Polars plugin.
+A package to facilitate validation of IBANs and getting bank identifier and branch identifier as a Polars plugin.

 Leveraging Polars Multi-threaded feature to split IBANs